Constitution of Ivory Coast: 1960 Constitution

-The first chapter of the Constitution directs that the government consist of executive, legislative, and judicial branches.
-The three subsequent chapters of the Constitution list the powers accruing to each.
+The first chapter directs that the government consist of executive, legislative and judicial branches.
+The three subsequent chapters list the powers accruing to each.
 The Ivorian Constitution provides for a strong executive, although it couches the language of power in democratic terms.
-For example, in keeping with the articulated principle of popular sovereignty, the Constitution provides that the National Assembly shall vote laws and consent to taxes but then limits the assembly's power by specifying exactly the matters on which the legislature may act.
+For example, in keeping with the articulated principle of popular sovereignty, it provides that the National Assembly shall vote laws and consent to taxes but then limits the assembly's power by specifying exactly the matters on which the legislature may act.
 Matters constitutionally excluded from the legislature's purview automatically fall within that of the executive and are dealt with either by decree or by regulation.
-The Constitution also stipulates that the executive and the National Assembly share the power to initiate legislation, but the pertinent article appears in the chapter dealing with executive—not legislative—responsibilities.
+It also stipulates that the executive and the National Assembly share the power to initiate legislation, but the pertinent article appears in the chapter dealing with executive — not legislative — responsibilities.
 In fact, for most of Ivory Coast's brief history as an independent republic, nearly all legislative programs have originated with the president and have been rubber-stamped by the assembly.

-The Constitution also calls for a separate judiciary.
-As with the legislature, however, the Constitution makes the judiciary subordinate to the individual who guarantees its independence, that is, the president.
-The Constitution neither establishes nor protects a judiciary independent of or opposed to the government.
-The Constitution does provide for the Supreme Court and a subordinate court system; nevertheless, it does not stipulate the exact structure of the judiciary, a task that officially was to be done by the National Assembly.
+The constitution also calls for a separate judiciary.
+As with the legislature, however, it makes the judiciary subordinate to the individual who guarantees its independence, that is, the president.
+It neither establishes nor protects a judiciary independent of or opposed to the government.
+It does provide for the Supreme Court and a subordinate court system; nevertheless, it does not stipulate the exact structure of the judiciary, a task that officially was to be done by the National Assembly.
 In fact, the assembly simply approved the president's plan.

-The ninth chapter of the Constitution establishes the Economic and Social Council (Conseil Economique et Social), the purpose of which is to advise the president on matters pertaining to economic development and social change.
-The final two chapters provide procedures for amending and adopting the Constitution.
+The ninth chapter establishes the Economic and Social Council (Conseil Economique et Social), the purpose of which is to advise the president on matters pertaining to economic development and social change.
+The final two chapters provide procedures for amending and adopting the constitution.

-The Constitution guaranteed most of the usual rights and freedoms.
+The constitution guaranteed most of the usual rights and freedoms.
 Among those not protected, however, were freedom of the press and assembly.